commschamp/cc_tutorial/tutorials/tutorial3/README.md

 In order to support usage of third party units libraries the [COMMS Library](https://github.com/arobenko/comms_champion#comms-library) provides a **compile-time** check functions that the field contains an assumed units.
-If units are changed in the protocol definition the compile time checks introduced before the code that works with units should fail the compilation and help finding places that need to be updated.
+If units are changed in the protocol definition, the compile time checks introduced before the boilerplate units conversion code should fail the compilation and help finding places that need to be updated.
 ```cpp
 void ClientSession::handle(Msg2& msg)